The best Nintendo Switch accessories (2023)

 There’s a lot here, we know, but these accessories will certainly add another level of entertainment to the Nintendo Switch.

-From controllers to protection and everything in between, we’ve found the best Nintendo Switch accessories that you can buy right now.
-Well, let’s get to it.
+From controllers to protection and everything in between, we’ve found the best Nintendo Switch accessories you can buy.
+So, how did we get here?

-Look, we were going to look for third-party controllers to put here, but they’re pretty much all trash.
-The only notable exception is the $50 PowerA enhanced wireless range, because of their sweet licensed artwork.
+The only notable exception is the $50 PowerA enhanced wireless range because of their sweet licensed artwork.

 Hori Split Pad Pro ($50)